mantidproject/mantid/docs/source/algorithms/CreateTransmissionWorkspace-v2.rst

 The diagram above illustrates the main steps in the algorithm.
 Below is a more detailed diagram describing how transmission workspaces are converted to units of wavelength and normalized by monitors.
-First, the input workspace is converted to wavelength and cropped according to :literal:`WavelengthMin` and :literal:`WavelengthMax`.
-Next, :literal:`ProcessingInstructions` are used as the grouping pattern to extract the detectors of interest.
+First, the input workspace is converted to wavelength and :literal:`ProcessingInstructions` are used to extract the detectors of interest.
 If :literal:`I0MonitorIndex`, :literal:`MonitorBackgroundWavelengthMin` and :literal:`MonitorBackgroundWavelengthMax` are provided, the monitor will be extracted from the input workspace and its background will be subtracted according to :literal:`MonitorBackgroundWavelengthMin` and :literal:`MonitorBackgroundWavelengthMax`.
 If :literal:`MonitorIntegrationWavelengthMin` and :literal:`MonitorIntegrationWavelengthMax`
 are provided, monitors will be integrated according to that range.
-Finally, the detector workspace will be normalize by the monitor workspace.
+Finally, the detector workspace will be normalized by the monitor workspace, and the resulting workspace will be cropped according to :literal:`WavelengthMin` and :literal:`WavelengthMax`.
 Note that monitor normalization is optional and only happens when all :literal:`I0MonitorIndex`, :literal:`MonitorBackgroundWavelengthMin` and :literal:`MonitorBackgroundWavelengthMax` are provided.